Comparing Kaltura Competitors: Video Streaming Platforms Wowza and Dacast

 On the other hand, Dacast is much more simple to use.
 This reduces technical overhead and staffing costs.
 Additionally, Dacast’s subscription price is much more affordable.

 When it comes to features, Dacast has a number of advantages.
 For example, Kaltura does not offer any paywall option to monetize videos.
 Dacast offers an in-window integrated paywall.
 If you plan to stream live video on your website, it’s easy to make sales on embedded content with the Dacast OVP.

 Finally, Kaltura does not provide access to pricing and plan info in the dashboard.
 This may be a small issue for some.
 However, note that changing plans and assessing the cost-effectiveness of your current approach may prove difficult.

 Wowza and Dacast comparison

 Wowza has some great features, including its capable Streaming Engine software.
 However, when you compare the cloud streaming service with Dacast, a few shortcomings become apparent.

 Chief among these are monetization and API access.
 For example, Wowza doesn’t support monetization of your live streaming or on-demand videos.
 Also, Wowza’s API is available on a separate pricing plan.
-On the other hand, Dacast’s video API is included in recurring pricing plans, starting at the Premium plan.
+On the other hand, Dacast’s video API is included in recurring pricing plans, starting at the Scale plan.

 Dacast best features